SAP-samples/teched2024-DT180/README.md

   - Click on Assign Role Collection

 Note: Please be aware that these settings will only allow you to discover, configure, deploy and run the Integration Suite iFlows.
 As long as you don't connect a fitting S/4 and IBP system the iFlows will throw exceptions due to connection errors.
 So if you want to run the integration end to end you need test systems of type S/4HANA Cloud Public Edition and SAP IBP.
 For S/4HANA the trial version is not allowing integration scenarios and for SAP IBP there is no trial version.
-But if you have such test systems available and the needed authorizations in both systems to setup the communication you can follow the description in Best Practices Content
+But if you have such test systems available and the needed authorizations in both systems to setup the communication you can follow the description in Best Practices ConConfigure tent
 IBP for demand – demand forecast for SAP S/4HANA Cloud, public edition (78P) (https://me.sap.com/processnavigator/SolS/EARL_SolS-034/2408/SolP/78P)
 This will allow you to run the whole process end to end.